t3r6/pkdocs/docs/guides/modding/pk-unpack.md

 ### Pack

+!!!
+Note
+    It is recommended to pack a map with the regenerated /Maps/MOPPCode.
+It regenerates automatically when you load a map in the game.

-To pack files back to the .pak or .pkm archive via CLI:
+To pack files back to the `.pak` or `.pkm` archive via CLI:

 `true` is for compression.